 Share a replay at a specific timestamp with a Sentry member by clicking the “Share” button in the top-right corner of the Replay Details page.
 This allows you to share replays at the point of a critical event or user flow with other Sentry members in your organization.

 Delete an individual replay by clicking the “Delete” button in the top-right corner of the Replay Details page.
-If you need to bulk delete replays, contact firstname.lastname@example.org.
 You can’t delete replays that are in-progress.
+In the event of a PII (Personal Identifiable Information) leak where you need to bulk delete replays, contact firstname.lastname@example.org.
+Please note that deleting replays do not affect your

 Find a complete list of built-in fields and custom tags associated with a replay under the “Tags” tab next to Breadcrumbs for additional context around the replay you’re viewing.